-SECTION 1 Sharp Direct Advantage Platinum Card (HMO) contacts (how to contact us, including how to reach Customer Care at the plan) 25 SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program)33 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) SECTION 4 Quality Improvement Organization (paid by Medicare to check on the quality of care for people with Medicare) SECTION 5 Social Security SECTION 6 Medi-Cal (a joint Federal and state program that helps with medical costs for some people with limited income and resources) SECTION 7 Information about programs to help people pay for their prescription drugs SECTION 8 How to contact the Railroad Retirement Board41 SECTION 9 Do you have "group insurance" or other health insurance from an employer?42
+SECTION 1 Sharp Direct Advantage contacts (how to contact us, including how to reach Customer Care at the plan) .
+25 SECTION 2 Medicare 33 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) 35 SECTION 4 Quality Improvement Organization (paid by Medicare to check on the quality of care for people with Medicare) .
+36 SECTION 5 Social Security .
+37 SECTION 6 Medi-Cal (a joint Federal and state program that helps with medical costs for some people with limited income and resources) .
+38 SECTION 7 Information about programs to help people pay for their prescription drugs .
+39 SECTION 8 How to contact the Railroad Retirement Board .42 SECTION 9 Do you have "group insurance" or other health insurance from an employer?
+43

-SECTION 1 Sharp Direct Advantage Platinum Card (HMO) contacts
+SECTION 1 Sharp Direct Advantage contacts